phalpern/WG21-halpern/vector-execution-models.md

 common in SIMD implementations for the first and/or last chunk to be smaller than the rest (e.g., for peeling and remainder loops).

-The lanes in a gang are indexed from 0 to VL-1.
+The lanes in a gang are logically indexed from 0 to VL-1.
+(This indexing may or may not correspond directly to components in the hardware.)
 Lanes with smaller indexes within the same gang are referred to as _earlier than_ or _previous to_ lanes with larger indexes.
 Conversely, lanes with larger indexes are _later than_ or _subsequent to_ those with smaller indexes.
 In a vectorized loop,